 He is a graduate of the University of Michigan (M.S.
 Computer & Communication Sciences, 1981; B.S. (with distinction) Chemistry and Biology, 1979).

 Ricky E. "Ranger" Sward is a Lead Information Systems Engineer for the MITRE Corporation in Colorado Springs, CO, USA.
-He currently supports the Air Force A2U Unmanned Systems ISR Innovations Branch working to integrate full-motion video initiatives for unmanned aircraft systems.
-He is also supporting an internal MITRE research project on composable widgets using a Service Oriented Architecture (SOA) implementation.
-Ranger retired from the Air Force in August 2006 after a 21 year career as a Communications and Computer officer.
+He currently supports a project to develop data and video collaboration widgets for the Army's DCGS-A system.
+He is also supporting an internal MITRE research project on 3D printed Unmanned Aircraft Systems and Android control of robots.
+Ranger retired from the US Air Force in August 2006 after a 21 year career as a Communications and Computer officer.
 He taught at the US Air Force Academy for 10 years where he taught courses such as Software Engineering and Unmanned Aircraft Systems.
 He has a B.S. and an M.S. in Computer Science, as well as a Ph.D. in Computer Engineering.

 He can be reached via email at rsward at mitre.org